Are you the Software Engineering Undergraduate of the Year?

 We’re searching UK universities to find the outstanding Software Engineering Undergraduate of the Year.
 We are looking for a curious and down-to-earth student who is passionate about technology and travel.

-You could win a paid Skyscanner 12 week internship in London or Edinburgh, plus exclusive one-to-one networking opportunities with senior colleagues.
+You could win a paid Skyscanner 12 week internship in London or Edinburgh, plus exclusive one-to-one networking opportunities with senior colleagues and £300 to spend on travel.

 To enter you need to: